Skip to content

 The Ministry

 Helping Captives was founded in 2015 as a ministry partnering with churches and organizations to perform outreach to the community.
-Originally, Helping Captives was the initials of Harry, Randy, and Caleb Altmeyer.
+Originally, Helping Captives was HRC Ministries, from the initials of Harry, Randy, and Caleb Altmeyer.
 As the outreaches continued to grow, and they got more involved in their community, they began hearing stories of women and children being trafficked and knew they needed to act.
 Today Helping Captives ministers to survivors of trafficking through intervention, stabilization, and recovery services.

-A family Journey
+A Family Journey

-Harry Altmeyer was born September 7, 1920.
+Harry Altmeyer was born on September 7, 1920.
 While his father wanted nothing to do with God and would even burn his mother's bibles, at 12 years old Harry decided to follow Jesus and was baptized at Grace Baptist Church in Spokane.

 At the age of 15, Harry started working in the Grocery Industry and would continue in that industry for most of his life.
-In 1948 while working at the B and K market in Spokane, he met a waitress that worked across the street named Earline.
+In 1948 while working at the B and K market in Spokane, he met a waitress who worked across the street named Earline.
 The two were married in 1949 and soon after had 5 sons.

 In 1956 Harry and Earline decided to put their faith in action and started volunteering with their children at the Union Gospel Mission.
 Due to Harry’s commitment and consistency to helping the homeless in our community, he was asked to be a board member in the early 1960s.
 Then, in 1976 he was asked to step in as the Executive Director of Union Gospel Mission.
-That decision impacted their oldest son Randy so deeply that shortly after in 1977 he began feeling the call to ministry as well.
+That decision impacted their oldest son Randy so deeply, that shortly after, in 1977, he began feeling the call to ministry as well.

 In 1978 Randy and his wife Shelley were married and excited to dive into ministry.
 Five months into their new marriage, however, Randy and Shelley were in a horrible car accident that left Shelley paralyzed.
 Due to their faith in Jesus, Randy and Shelley didn’t let that hold them back and continued into ministry.
-Eventually, in 1985 Randy would join his father Harry in ministering to the homeless and would continue his work at the Union Gospel Mission as the Men’s Director for 30 years.
+Eventually, in 1985 Randy would join his father Harry in ministering to the homeless and would continue his work at the Union Gospel Mission as the Men’s Shelter Director for 30 years.

 hrc-image-caption copy